hanabi/hanabi.github.io/variant-specific/3_Suits.md

 # Specific Conventions for 3 Suits

-These conventions applies to any variant with only 3 suits.
+These conventions apply to any variant with only 3 suits.

 <br />